-If you just want to check to see if there are any seats still available for trains for today or the next week, you can also do that on the KTM website.
+If you just want to check to see if there are any seats still available for trains for today or the next few weeks, you can also do that on the KTM website.

-Payment is made by credit card and at the moment they except Visa, Mastercard or American Express.
+Payment is made by credit card and at the moment they accept Visa, Mastercard or American Express.